 Clawback Policy.
-The Company maintains a clawback policy whereby the Company has the ability to require that NEOs reimburse the Company for all or any portion of any incentive or equity-based compensation in the event of a material restatement of the Company's financial statements or if the NEOs engaged in fraud or criminal misconduct related to the Company or its business.
+The Company maintains a clawback policy whereby the Company has the ability to require that NEOs reimburse the Company for all or any portion of any incentive or equity-based compensation for the preceding three years in the event of a material restatement of the Company's financial statements or if the NEOs engaged in fraud or criminal misconduct related to the Company or its business.